POWER OF ATTORNEY

 Any local solicitor should be able to assist you to draft a PoA and provide legal advice on the matter.
 The Office of Public Guardian’s website illustrates what the PoA document could look like.

-If you are a Carer, or a person with a physical or learning disability and live in West Lothian, please contact Carers of West Lothian for further information on obtaining a power of attorney for you or the person you care for at a reduced cost.
-The cost of this service now is £191, which includes the registration fee paid to the Office of the Public Guardian although this is subject to change.
+If you are a carer or disabled person and live in West Lothian, please contact Carers of West Lothian for further information on obtaining a power of attorney for you or the person you care for.
+We are working with Caeser & Howie who are delivering two PoA clinics for us each month.

 Contact Carers of West Lothian by: